 - a.
-Obtain approval from senior management (EOO) while establishing a business relationship - b.
+Obtain approval from Senior Management (EOO) or Senior Official designated by EOO at central level while establishing new business relationship and to continue business relation with an existing PEP/PIP. - b.
 Take all reasonable measures to identify the source of amount, fund and property of such customer or beneficial owner - c.
 Conduct ongoing monitoring of such customer and the business relationship - d.
 Apply Enhanced CDD measures